Pros and Cons of Artists Showing Art

 A: You're being asked to make a significant commitment here-- tying up eight of your paintings for a year-- which means you have to be aware of the pluses and minuses before saying yes.
 Not only do you have to figure out the chances of making sales, and approximate how many people will be seeing your art, but you also have to consider any potential downside to not having access to any of these paintings for that period of time.
-If you have plenty of other art available for sale or you can produce a number of comparable works in a reasonable time, then going ahead with the arrangement makes more sense, but even so think the circumstances through first.
-Opportunities to show (and hopefully sell) at non-art venues may sound great in theory, but don't always play out that way.
+If you have plenty of other art available for sale or you can produce a number of comparable works in a reasonable time, then going ahead with the arrangement makes more sense, but even so, think it all through first.
+Opportunities to show (and hopefully sell) at non-art venues may sound great in theory and often are, but don't always play out that way.
 So you have to research each opportunity on its own merits first.

-The big unknown is whether you'll sell anything or be offered additional exhibition opportunities as a result of the exposure.
-A good idea might be to ask the owners whether they've had any similar arrangements with artists in the past and, if so, how they've worked out.
-The best non-art venues for exposing your work are those that already have reputations for showing art on a regular basis-- but that shouldn't necessarily be the sole deciding factor in whether or not you accept the offer.
-If they have shown art, contact several of the artists they've shown and speak with them directly.
-You're pretty much on your own if there's no history of the hotel showing artists, but making sure they work on your behalf can certainly increase the odds of success in your favor.
+The big unknown is whether you'll sell anything or be offered more exhibition opportunities as a result of the exposure.
+Before signing on, a good idea might be to ask the owners whether they've had any similar arrangements with artists in the past and if yes, how they've worked out.
+The best non-art venues for exposing your work are those that already have reputations for showing art on a regular basis-- but that should not necessarily be the sole factor in deciding whether or not to accept their offer.
+If they have shown art, perhaps contact several of the artists they've shown and speak with them directly.
+You're pretty much on your own if there's no history of the hotel showing artists, but having some assurance they're willing to work on your behalf can certainly increase the odds of success in your favor.

 On the minus side, some business owners take advantage of artists by making big promises in order to get free art for their walls and pedestals.
-They entice artists by intimating that the exposure will be good for their careers or that the art will likely sell when, in fact, the exposure does nothing for the artists and nothing sells.
-In the meantime, the owners enjoy no-cost interior decoration as well as the prestige that comes with displaying original works of fine art.
-If they want to simply hang your work with little or no fanfare, where they seem to get everything they want and you get little more than storage space, then maybe speak with them about that or ask to make the terms of the arrangement more flexible or favorable in case the exposure results in little or no attention.
+They entice artists by intimating that the exposure will be good for their careers or that the art will likely sell when, in fact, the exposure does little for the artists and nothing sells.
+In the meantime, the owners enjoy no-cost decor as well as the prestige that comes with displaying original works of fine art.
+If they want to simply hang your work with little or no fanfare or attention to you, where they seem to get everything they want and you get little more than storage space, then maybe speak with them about that or ask to make the terms of the arrangement more flexible or favorable, like maybe bartering guest rooms in exchange for the loan, for example.

 Several additional points to consider when exhibiting at non-art venues:

 * The ideal arrangement in this situation is for your contact information to be on full display, preferably next to each artwork and also at the front desk, main counter, etc. Make sure it's clearly visible and accessible to anyone who's interested in learning more about you.

 * People buy art on impulse with some regularity.
-Even if the hotel (or other business) offers to refer all potential buyers directly to you, offer them a small percentage of the selling price as a commission to complete the sale if someone wants to buy on the spot.
+Even if the hotel (or other business) offers to refer all potential buyers directly to you, offer them a modest percentage of the selling price as a commission to complete the sale if someone wants to buy on the spot.
 Also allow them to discount the asking price 10-20% if someone makes a reasonable offer.

 * Ask whether you can have several events during the course of the consignment period where you can invite collectors, friends, acquaintances, potential buyers and other interested parties.
-If you can get the hotel (or other business) to announce the opening on their website or by email, that would be ideal.
+If you can get the hotel (or other business) to announce any such openings or events on their website or by email, that would be perfect.

 * Ask whether the hotel (or whatever business you get involved with) is willing to offer trade in exchange for being able to hang your art, say rooms at the hotel for instance or complimentary meals at a restaurant.
-If the owners are hesitant, suggest that the trade only be usable if rooms are available (or if you're at a restaurant, if the place isn't booked or sold out, like during the week, off nights etc.).
-Or suggest that the trade-out only be good if at the end of the run, nothing has sold.
+If the owners are hesitant, suggest that the trade be usable only when rooms are available (or if you're at a restaurant, only when the place isn't booked or sold out, like during the week, off nights etc.).
+Or suggest that the trade-out only be good if at the end of the consignment period, little or nothing has sold.

-* Make sure you provide full details about how any art that's purchased will be crated and shipped, whether you are willing to deliver or hang it, whether potential buyers can see the work in their homes or offices for a trial period, and so on.
-The more amenities you offer and logistical questions you answer in advance, the greater the probability that you'll make sales.
+* Make sure you provide the hotel with full details about how any art that's purchased will be crated and shipped, whether you are willing to deliver or hang it, whether potential buyers can see the work in their homes or offices for a trial period, and so on.
+The more amenities you offer and logistical questions you answer in advance, the greater the chances you'll make sales.

-* Accept multiple forms of payment-- credit cards, PayPal, etc. The easier it is for people to pay you, the greater the probability that you'll make sales.
+* Accept multiple forms of payment-- credit cards, PayPal, etc. The easier it is for people to pay you, the greater the chances you'll make sales.